okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 > _"...currying is the technique of converting a function that takes multiple arguments into a sequence of functions that each take a single argument."_

 Our `add` function before took multiple arguments.
-The aim is for a us to turn this into a "sequence of functions that each take a single argument".
+The aim is for us to turn this into a "sequence of functions that each take a single argument".

 This looks like the following: